-Start watching the cookies after 8 minutes in the oven.
-The edges should just begin to brown and the interior should look soft.
+-Be careful not to overbake the cookies.
+After 8 minutes in the oven, the edges should just begin to brown and the interior should look soft.
 For the best texture we want a crispy edge, but a chewy, soft center.
 The longer you bake them, the crispier they become.